-On our scenic drive to Stanthorpe, after 12kms, we came to the Brown tourist sign, stating Thunderbolt's Hideout was located on the L/H side of the road.
+On our scenic drive to Stanthorpe, after 12kms we came across the Brown tourist sign stating Thunderbolt's Hideout was located on the L/H side of the road.

 If you want some information before you come here, pick up an information sheet at the visitors centre which outlines some exploits and local sites associated with the outlaw.